 Early Decision I and II are binding decision processes appropriate for students who have identified William & Mary as a first choice and are prepared to make a binding commitment to enroll if admitted.
-Application materials for early decision candidates must be submitted by November 1 for Early Decision I and January 1 for Early Decision II.
+Application materials for early decision candidates must be submitted by November 1 for Early Decision I and January 5 for Early Decision II.
 Admission decision letters are issued by early December for Early Decision I and early February for Early Decision II.
 (Please note: there is not an early admission option for Transfer applicants.
 Additionally, Early Decision is not appropriate for students who want to consider deferring their enrollment in order to pursue a gap-year opportunity.)

 While financial aid packaging at W&M will not be affected by applying Early Decision I or II, students who choose to apply early are making a commitment to attend W&M without having the opportunity to compare financial aid packages from other institutions.
 Therefore, if financial factors could impact your decision to attend W&M, Early Decision may not be the best choice.
 If a student's financial situation changes significantly after submitting an application, the student may appeal to the Admission Committee to be released from the Early Decision commitment.

-Applicants who are not accepted during Early Decision I may be deferred to the regular decision process where the admission committee reviews their application again, this time in the broader context of the entire applicant pool.
+Applicants who are not accepted during Early Decision I or Early Decision II may be deferred to the regular decision process where the admission committee reviews their application again, this time in the broader context of the entire applicant pool.
 William & Mary also will deny admission to students during Early Decision I and II if the committee feels that they are not competitive at that point in time, and will not be competitive in the context of the entire applicant pool.
 A denial during Early Decision I and II is a final admission decision.

 College admission is an understandably confusing process given its complexity.
 If you have any questions regarding the different admission processes offered by William & Mary please do not hesitate to contact us.